 The 'User Defined Trails' are great and a MUST RIDE.
 The trick here is to ride first with someone already familiar

-most of our time on these trails, and they are used to get from one HFM system to the other.
-Your adventure will only be limited
+do spend most of our time on these trails, and they are used to get from one HFM system to the other.
+Your adventure will only

-right by on your way to Mountain Top Cabins.
+will drive right by on your way to Mountain Top Cabins.
 Severely eroded and basically impassable, the Steps continue

-to be a major landmark and popular spot to gather. "let's meet at the stair steps" has been said more times than a person could count!!
+to be a major landmark and popular spot to gather. "let's meet at the stair steps" has been said more times than a person

-you explore this area, you will eventually find train trestles and tunnels.
+As you explore this area, you will eventually find train trestles and tunnels.
 AWESOME stuff to see for sure.

-You need to be aware that if you are caught on railroad property, you could find yourself in BIG TIME TROUBLE as in up to 25 days in jail plus
+You need to be aware that if you are caught on railroad property, you could find yourself in BIG TIME TROUBLE as in up to 25 days

-feel to cross a trestle, go through a tunnel, or zoom along beside a train.
+know you will feel to cross a trestle, go through a tunnel, or zoom along beside a train.
 Probably a must see, but view from